PythiaUF/Triya-UF-OSC-Docs/docs/guides/python_project.md

+---
+description: Learn how to set up a(n OSC) Python project from GitHub.
+---

 # Setting Up a Python Project From GitHub

 These are some basic steps for installing a Python project from GitHub.
 This more specifically relates to OSC's projects, but can be applied to many Python projects.